How we score

 • Whether the label provides enough detail to make an informed assessment.

-• Safety relative to established upper limits and known interactions.
+• Safety relative to established upper limits and known caution categories.

-• The quality and necessity of inactive ingredients and additives.
+• The quality, clarity, and necessity of inactive ingredients and additives.

 • Whether the formula is internally coherent — ingredients that support, not undermine, each other.